ros-visualization/visualization_tutorials/librviz_tutorial/src/doc/index.rst

 --------

 The code for myviz is in these files:
-:svndir:`src/main.cpp`,
+:srcdir:`src/main.cpp`,
-:svndir:`src/myviz.h`, and
+:srcdir:`src/myviz.h`, and
-:svndir:`src/myviz.cpp`.
+:srcdir:`src/myviz.cpp`.

 main.cpp
 ^^^^^^^^

-The full text of main.cpp is here: :svndir:`src/main.cpp`
+The full text of main.cpp is here: :srcdir:`src/main.cpp`

 .. tutorial-formatter:: ../main.cpp

 myviz.h
 ^^^^^^^

-The full text of myviz.h is here: :svndir:`src/myviz.h`
+The full text of myviz.h is here: :srcdir:`src/myviz.h`

 .. tutorial-formatter:: ../myviz.h

 myviz.cpp
 ^^^^^^^^^

-The full text of myviz.cpp is here: :svndir:`src/myviz.cpp`
+The full text of myviz.cpp is here: :srcdir:`src/myviz.cpp`

 .. tutorial-formatter:: ../myviz.cpp

 Building
 --------

-The full text of CMakeLists.txt is here: :svndir:`CMakeLists.txt`
+The full text of CMakeLists.txt is here: :srcdir:`CMakeLists.txt`

 .. tutorial-formatter:: ../../CMakeLists.txt